rsdn/CodeJam/README.md

 It allows to compare multiple implementations by execution time (*~memory limits coming soon~*), to annotate test methods with timing limits and to check the limits each time the test is run.

-### .NET Standard 1.6  support
+### .NET Standard 1.6, 1.5 support
 Almost all features are supported.
-CodeJam.Reflection is partially implemented.
+CodeJam.Reflection lacks few methods.

 ### .NET Core 1.1, 1.0 support
 Almost all features are supported.
-CodeJam.Reflection is partially implemented.
+CodeJam.Reflection lacks few methods.

 ### .NET Framework 2.0 support
 .NET Framework 2.0 support is limited.
 Functionality not supported in addition to .NET Framework 3.5 limitations: